Managing Student Questions with Piazza — Description

 Instructors can reduce the volume of emailed student questions though the use of Piazza, a question and answer platform that can facilitate student-driven question and answer discussions

 Instructors of large classes may find it difficult to handle large volumes of student questions via email, particularly when several students ask the same questions.
-This may become exacerbated in the remote environment, with the lessening of face to face opportunities for questions.
+This may become exacerbated by the lessening of face to face opportunities for questions.
 Piazza is an online question and answer platform, integrated with the Canvas learning management system at UW-Madison that can help address and manage this need.

 Affordances of Piazza